Hezbollah armed strength: Media and propaganda

-For decades media has played a critical role in Hezbollah's military strategy.
+For decades, media have played a critical role in Hezbollah's military strategy.
 Hezbollah takes the role of media very seriously and expends great effort bringing news of its fighting activities to its constituents and to the world at large.
 Hezbollah's media activities mainly happen through Hezbollah's newspapers, Hezbollah's al-Manar television station, and Hezbollah's Radio Nour.